 A multi-day biking adventure – have you ever had a go at one or thought that this could be you?
 There are many tracks (& the network of trails is growing) that offer fantastic multi-day mountain biking trails that you could enjoy.
 Trails that take you through the back country, are off road, some offer flexibility on the number of biking days, the distance biked each day and are of varying difficulty.
 As the popularity of these trails grow many have good support services like return transport, or transferring of bags and bikes.
 There are also many companies that provide a fully supported trip if this is what you may prefer.

 There is a biking adventure to suit you, suit your riding capability and your fitness.
-There will be challenges times but by working through our guide we are confident that you will choose a ride that is manageable and one that you will be well prepared for so you can find your riding SMILE.
+There will be challenges at times but by working through our guide we are confident that you will choose a ride that is manageable.
+One that you will be well prepared for so you can find your riding SMILE.

 Is it doable?